 Substantial corner cuts or illegal overtakes are treated more harshly.
 We also monitor corners where cuts might not be detected by the app, and any nonsense warnings given where you made a mistake will be discarded.

-Cuts are reviewed on the replay so you can slow down afterwards to get a warning removed.
+Cuts are reviewed on the replay so if you slow down afterwards, the warning will be removed.

 The rules app also monitors your pit entry speed.
 You should slow down to the 80km/h speed limit before entering the pitlane, or you will receive a warning.
 If you make no reasonable attempt to slow down, expect a reprimand or penalty.

 A track limits warning will also be given for cutting across the pit exit line when leaving the pit lane.